EU likely to reject France's 2015 budget, ask for tighter one

 The decisions, some of which will be taken by the outgoing Commission before a new team led by Jean-Claude Juncker takes office in November, would give France more time while upholding the credibility of the recently toughened EU budget rules, one euro zone official with insight into the process said.

-Such a solution would also help the designated commissioner in charge of policing budgets, French Socialist Pierre Moscovici, to prove he will not give preferential treatment to his own country, as many center-right members of the European Parliament suspect.
+Such a solution would also help the designated Commissioner in charge of policing budgets, France's Pierre Moscovici, to prove he will not give preferential treatment to his country, as many centre-right members of the European Parliament suspect.

 Moscovici was ordered to submit written replies by Tuesday to detailed questions on how much flexibility he would give to countries that repeatedly breach EU fiscal rules after lawmakers found his answers at a hearing last week evasive.